dip-proto/fastly.js/docs/examples/ab-testing.md

 This example demonstrates how to implement A/B testing in VCL, including random assignment, cookie-based persistence, and cache variations.

+> **Note:** Fastly.JS stores incoming request header names in lowercase and header lookups are case-sensitive, so the client's cookie header is read as `req.http.cookie` below.
+Headers you set yourself in VCL keep the casing you write.

 ## Complete Example

 ```vcl